-By the same token, if your loved one is sporting an unusually strong perfume or cologne, it could be to cover up the smell of the drug they’re using.
+By the same token, if your loved one is sporting a heavy smell perfume or cologne, it could be to cover up the smell of the drug they’re using.

 Pay Attention to Their Mouth and Nose

-This may sound odd but listen to the way your loved one swallows and moves his or her mouth.
+Listen to the way your loved one swallows and moves their mouth.

-Drug use can cause dry mouth, so there may be excessive salivation and/or lip-smacking.
+According to WebMD, Drug use can cause dry mouth, so excessive salivation and lip-smacking may occur.

 They may also clench their teeth and twist their jaw.

-A bloody nose with no other apparent cause and frequent rubbing of the nose can also signal drug use.
+A bloody nose with no other apparent cause and frequent nose rubbing can also signal drug use.